annagui/brain_states-analyses/README.md

 R code to generate results for Gui et al., Diminished engagement of attentive brain states predicts later Autism Spectrum Disorder

-The authors do not have permission to share the real data.
+The authors do not have permission to share the participants' ERP and phenotypic data.

 pheno_dataset.csv is a .csv file with one row per participant and one column per phenotypic variable.
 The selected variables for these analyses were: Outcome group, age in days, sex , Mullen Early Learning Composite at 8 months, VABS Socialization Score at 3 years, VABS Motor Skills Score at 3 years)